-With this method, you will learn to stop damaging habits such as using heat styling tool and using bad ingredients like sulfates, in an effort to improve the overall health and definition of your natural texture.
+With this method, you will learn to stop damaging habits such as using direct heat styling tools and using products containing potentially harmful ingredients like sulfates, silicones, and parabens, to improve the overall health and definition of your natural texture.

 Why do we need a specific set of guidelines to care for naturally textured hair?

 Most hair salons and even hair education are focused on straight hair.
 Straight hair is pretty straightforward to care for because of the science of the human scalp.

 When someone has straight hair, the sebum is able to quickly travel down the hair shaft all the way to the ends because there are no creases or twirls in the hair shaft to derail the progress of the oil down the hair strand.

 Naturally textured hair (wavy, curly, coily) has many different twirls and creases in the hair strand.
 This will slow down the speed by which the oil travels down the hair strand.
 This will result in dry hair, in even worse cases, this will lead to split ends and breakage.

 Are There Different Versions of the Curly Girl Method?

 Yes, there are two main “versions” of the Curly Girl Method

 The original Curly Girl Method (also known as strict cgm/ no-poo method), was introduced in the handbook by Lorraine Massey.